 § 31.
-The contractor shall have an oblication and a right to rectify any defects discovered during handing-over.
+The contractor shall be bound to rectify any defects discovered during handing-over.

 Subs.
 2. The employer must stipulate in writing a time limit for the rectification of defects discovered.
 The duration of such limit shall be fixed on the basis of the nature and extent of the defects and the circumstances in general.
 The contractor shall notify the employer in writing when rectification has taken place.